clivegross/schedule/README.rst

 Python job scheduling for humans.

+Forked and restructured from the PyPI package by @dbader for direct import into another python app without dependence on pip.

 An in-process scheduler for periodic jobs that uses the builder pattern for configuration.
 Schedule lets you run Python functions (or any other callable) periodically at pre-determined intervals using a simple,